BrandonSM/development-notes/javascript-react-native-redux.md

 # React Native & Redux

-Notes on React Native and Redux
+Notes on React Native and Redux that were taken while completing the "Complete React Native and Redux" course by Stephen Grider (@ste_grider).

 ## Introduction